sagemath/trac_to_gh/Issue 4473.md

 # Issue 4473: [with patch; needs review] loading file.sage that has a line "load foo.py" is broken due to a missing import

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4473

 Original creator: was